 Ashwood School provides a pathway of learning from Foundation to Year 12 (ages 5 - 18), for students with a mild intellectual disability.
 The curriculum taught at the school is the defined and mandated set of knowledge and skills that schools in Victoria are required to teach and assess.
 The Victorian Curriculum and the Early Years Learning Development Framework offer flexibility for teachers to tailor their teaching in ways that provide rigorous, relevant and engaging learning and assessment opportunities for students with disabilities.
 It therefore incorporates Towards Foundation Levels, Level A-D, which enables students with additional learning needs to engage with the curriculum providing the necessary adjustments to the complexity of the curriculum content and to the means through which students can demonstrate their knowledge, skills, and understanding.

-In Years 11 & 12 students participate in the Victorian Certificate of Applied Learning.
+In Years 11 & 12 students participate in the Victorian Pathway Certificate.
 It aims to provide the skills, knowledge and attributes to enable students to make informed choices about pathways to work and further education.
-Personal development, students’ interests and pathways for senior secondary students, in the context of applied learning, underpin the design of VCAL.
-Students undertake a range of outcomes from the Foundation level over the two years.
+Personal development, students’ interests and pathways for senior secondary students, in the context of applied learning, underpin the design of VPC.
+Students undertake a range of units and modules the two years.
 On completion of their two years, students and families are assisted to make informed choices about employment or education pathways.